saltyorg/docs/unused-pages/switch_to_local.md

 1. Set up your local storage

-   Maybe this is a NAS, or a bunch of disks in the saltbox machine, or something else.
+   Maybe this is a NAS, or a bunch of disks in the Saltbox machine, or something else.
 Step one is going to be setting this up.

 2. Copy your media from the cloud to that local storage

    This is probably going to be an rclone copy and will mostly be waiting.

-3. Point your saltbox server at that local storage.
+3. Point your Saltbox server at that local storage.

    This would include things like: